notionparallax/blog/_posts/2015-10-20-a-thinking-about-the-future-game.md

 <p><img class="aligncenter" src="{{ site.baseurl }}/assets/Edge1.png" alt="" width="1265" height="900" /></p>
 <p>As everyone is buried deeply in the now it's really easy to just project a small bit of the past into the future, ignoring the shape of the trend.
 This sort of thing is great for stretching your brain-legs.</p>
 <p>It's a card game. <a href="https://docs.google.com/document/d/1muWA3gFVp3gyvUYHLsppSZl0DiJIvPdj4He1NB3ydcM/edit?usp=sharing">These are the 'cards' we were using</a> (Opens a google doc[1.
 This was so that lots of people could edit right to the last second.]).
 If you think that it's worth making this game a bit better then I'll work on it a bit more and put it on github as a project.
 Then you can contribute more cards to, or make the existing cards better.</p>
-<p><!--more--></p>
+<p> </p>
 <p>We had three sections to the session: working out a new future, thinking about how that future would affect the current world, then thinking about how you could be disruptive in today's world to make your imagined world happen.
-Only parts one and two are really useful in a general sense, 3 was specific for BVN[1. there was a part 4 too, but that was <em>really</em> specific.
+Only parts one and two are really useful in a general sense, 3 was specific for BVN[1. there was a part 4 too, but that was _really_ specific.
 It was about using the possible future you'd developed to be a red team to a purpose statement for the company.
 Like Google's "organise all the world's information", but for us.].</p>
 <p>Here's the rules:</p>
 <ol>
 <li>Break up into groups of 3 or 4 (ish)</li>
 <li>Each group gets 3 cards.
-We <em>very</em> loosely <a title="the groupings" href="https://docs.google.com/spreadsheets/d/1-zBQ9adH4jNKeUtufY6mtwcCztbJ90PEdVsjcpMvz2Q/edit#gid=0">grouped them</a> into social, economic and technology.
+We _very_ loosely <a title="the groupings" href="https://docs.google.com/spreadsheets/d/1-zBQ9adH4jNKeUtufY6mtwcCztbJ90PEdVsjcpMvz2Q/edit#gid=0">grouped them</a> into social, economic and technology.
 That was just to make sure that a group didn't get 3 cards about types of iPhone.</li>
 <li>GO!
-But, if you are stuck, like <em>everyone</em> gets at the start of this game, pick a primary card.
+But, if you are stuck, like _everyone_ gets at the start of this game, pick a primary card.
 This means that you bash things 2 and 3 into thing 1.
 That seems to make it much easier because the interactions are less complex to begin with.</li>
 <li>Once you have a great future, explain it to another team and see if you missed anything.</li>
 </ol>
 <p>That's about it.
 For some reason most groups ended up developing dystopias.
 I tried to steer people back to more moderate futures [1. basing that on regression to the mean and stuff.].
 People tended to imagine quite extreme, but simple versions of the trends and technology[1. consistent with <a href="https://en.wikipedia.org/wiki/Construal_level_theory">Construal level theory</a>.]</p>